 We may make one or more offerings each year to our employees to purchase shares under the ESPP.
 Each eligible employee may elect to participate in any offering by submitting an enrollment form at least 15 business days before the relevant offering date.
-Unless otherwise determined by our compensation committee, the initial offering under the ESPP will commence upon and will end on the following , with subsequent offering periods to begin on the first business day following each and , respectively.
+Unless otherwise determined by our compensation committee, and to the extent we decide to implement and roll-out this plan, the initial offering under the ESPP will commence upon November 15, 2019 and will end on May 14, 2020, with subsequent offering periods to begin on the first business day occurring or following each May 15 and November 15 thereafter and end on the last business day occurring on or before the following November 14 and May 14, respectively.

-Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions at a minimum of percent and up to percent of his or her base compensation during an offering period.
+Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions at a minimum of 1 percent and up to 15 percent of his or her base compensation during an offering period.
 Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares of common stock on the last business day of the offering period at a price equal to 85 percent of the fair market value of the common stock on the first business day or the last business day of the offering period, whichever is lower, provided that no more than a number of shares of common stock determined by dividing \$25,000 by the fair market value of the common stock on the first day of the offering may be purchased by any one employee during each offering period.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of shares, valued at the start of the purchase period, under the ESPP in any calendar year.